-Given the large spatial and temporal variability of annual precipitation, the relationship shown on Figure 2.4 does not characterize precipitation patterns in any detail.
-It does however give realistic rates for the different elevations of the study area, which are used below to compute a realistic upper bound for basin water yield (a fraction of total precipitation over the basin).
+Given the large spatial and temporal variability of annual precipitation, the trend line shown on Figure 2.4 does not characterize precipitation patterns in any detail.
+It does however give realistic average precipitation rates for the study area that increase with elevation.
+The average annual precipitation trend shown on Figure 2.4 is used below to compute a realistic upper bound for basin water yield (water yield is a portion of total precipitation over the basin).